tweksteen/burst/doc/http.rst

 .. function:: c(url)

   Create a Request based on a URL.
-For instance `c("http://www.phrack.org")`
+For instance `c("http://www.phrack.org")`.
+  Some headers are automatically added to the request (User-Agent, Accept, Accept-Encoding, Accept-Language, Accept-Charset, Keep-Alive, Connection).

 .. class:: Response(fd)

-  You will never use directly the constructor of Response, instead reference a response object as a request results.
+  You will never use directly the constructor of Response, instead reference a response object as a request result.

   .. attribute:: status